 A dark pair of jeans is a must.
 Though you may never wear these into the law office – casual Friday perhaps? – the capsule wardrobe is supposed to replace the bulk of your wardrobe in total, so it needs to work with the weekend, too!
 Maybe you’re meeting the law partners for drinks on a Friday night, or you’re just doing your own thing, a good pair of jeans that you can toss into any outfit here will serve you countless times.

 These Left Hand Twill Selvedge jeans from Naked & Famous will mix with a jacket and a pair of nice shoes for a date or a night out, or you can toss them on with a pair of sneakers or boots for a day hike.
-Raw denim will break and conform to your body with use, will just look better over time and, with the right treatment, last indefinitely.
-Before getting these, look at a care guide for raw and selvedge denim.
+Raw denim will break and conform to your body with use, will just look better over time, and, with the right treatment, last indefinitely.
+Before getting these, look at a care guide for raw and selvage denim.

 You’ll probably end up playing some golf with coworkers or bosses, especially if you’re trying to move into the legal field as a lawyer at some point.
 You can wear your chinos on a cool day, but your climate may be a warmer one, so you’ll likely need some shorts.
 Not only that, but you’ll need them for many outdoor summer activities.